 I want to see good neighborhood restaurants thrive, so please spread the word about this gem; and if you get a chance, stop by, and help it prosper.

 A Comparison of Soaked and Dehydrated and Toasted Nuts

 Soaking nuts serves to inactivate the phytates and enzyme inhibitors that make the minerals in them (zinc, magnesium, iron, and calcium) difficult to absorb.

-You can drain the nuts and leave them in the refrigerator for a couple of days, which is good if you wish to make nut milks or don’t have time to dry them out immediately.
-However, if you want to have delicious nuts to munch on or add to your recipes, you need to dry them out.
+You can drain the nuts and leave them in the refrigerator for a couple of days.
+This is good if you wish to make nut milks, or if you don’t have time to dry them out immediately.
+If you want to have delicious nuts to munch on or add to your recipes, however, you need to dehydrate or toast them.
 There are a number of ways to do this, and it’s a matter of preference as to which ones suit your taste best.

-Yesterday I compared the times and tastes of nuts that had been soaked, then dried at 3 different temperatures.
+Yesterday, I compared the times and tastes of nuts that had been soaked then dried at 3 different temperatures.
 I did this for almonds, cashews, pecans, walnuts, and pumpkin seeds.
-I soaked them all over night, with the exception of the cashews, which got a four hour soak.
-It’s not good to soak cashews over seven hours, as the texture changes.
+I soaked them all over night–with the exception of the cashews, which got a four hour soak.
+It’s not good to soak cashews over seven hours: the texture changes for the worse.
 I drained the cashews, refrigerated them, and dried them with the other nuts.
 I included 1 tablespoon celtic salt in the the soaking water for each pound of nuts.

 The nuts at 200 degrees took 3 hours for a beautiful light toast with delicious flavor.

 The nuts at 300 degrees should have come out at about 45 minutes.
 I left them in an hour; and while tasty, they were slightly over-toasted.

 The dehydrated nuts took about six hours.